| Bizen Sake Bottle & sake Cup | Tea Ceremony Things | Bizen Flower Vase | Bizen Dish & Bowl | Others |

 He is also good at making sake wares, just like Rokuro Nakamura.

-This Mugcup expresses the red color beautifully by the Nakamura family's original fire method.
+This Shochuhai expresses the red color beautifully by the Nakamura family's original fire method.

 This is the same as Guinomi, and as it is used, it absorbs moisture and changes into a more beautiful color.